The Science of Home Paint Colors: How They Impact Your Mood

 Combining Paint Colors to Balance Moods

-Pairing opposites on the color wheel, like blue and orange or red and green, creates an energetic vibe.
-Use one color for walls and the other for accents like throw pillows, rugs or cabinet hardware.
-The contrast will make both shades pop.
+Pairing opposites on the color wheel, like blue and orange or red and green, delivers energy and excitement.
+Use one shade for the walls and the other for accents such as rugs, pillows, or artwork.
+The contrast helps each color stand out vividly.

-Choosing three colors adjacent on the color wheel results in a harmonious look.
-For example, yellow-green, green and blue-green are analogous hues that give a room a peaceful, natural feel.
-Use the lightest shade on walls, the medium shade for large furnishings and the darkest shade for accents.
+Choosing three neighboring colors on the color wheel creates a smooth, harmonious look.
+For example, yellow-green, green, and blue-green together mimic natural landscapes and feel calming.
+Use the lightest shade for walls, the middle tone for large furniture, and the darkest shade for accents.

 Choosing Paint Colors for Different Rooms